横浜外国人墓地,Yokohama Foreign General Cemetery

 Welcome to the Yokohama Foreign General Cemetery Home Page.

 In the mid 1800's the city of Yokohama was only a small fishing village with a small population.
-Yokohama's road in the becoming a modern day metropolis began in the 1850's when this country was still bound by a strict isolation policy, which was enforced by the Tokugawa Shogun-ate, literally making Japan an off-limits area for the rest of the world.
+Yokohama's first step in becoming a modern day metropolis began in the 1850's when this country was still bound by a strict isolation policy, which was enforced by the Tokugawa Shogun-ate, literally making Japan an off-limits area to the rest of the world.
 When Commodore Perry arrived with his black ships (Kurofune), they demanded that Japan renounce the national isolation and open up its ports to the world.
-Consequently soon after the Japan-America Friendship Treaty was signed at the Yokohama village.
-Japan was no longer a sanctuary for the Tokugawa Shogun-ate, with the isolation policy shattered it was the sign of the beginning of the fall of the Tokugawa-Bakufu (government by the shogun-ate) and the introduction of the Western industrialization in Japan.
-It was around this time that the Japanese government had allocated in the Yokohama's Yamate area (Bluff) a sizeable area of land to be used as a cemetery for the foreign nationals who were living in Yokohama.
+Consequently the Japan-America Friendship Treaty was signed at the Yokohama village.
+Japan no longer a sanctuary for the Tokugawa Shogun-ate, and with the isolation policy shattered, the fall of the Tokugawa-Bakufu (government by the shogun-ate) and the introduction of the Western industrialization in Japan was imminent.
+It was around this time that the Japanese government had allocated in the Yokohama Yamate area (Bluff) a sizeable area of land to be used as a cemetery for the foreign nationals who were living in Yokohama.

-With the news of Japan officially being opened up as a port, the city became in a manner of speaking a melting pot of the nations.
-Citizens from a multitude of nations came to the city, many consulates were opened and foreigners flocked to the city in the hope of establishing new business ventures, there were teachers engineers and merchants, people from all walks of life came to the city.
-It is not an exaggerated remark to state that these people were in a manner of speaking the Founding Fathers of the City of Yokohama and perhaps the pioneers of making the country of Japan what it is now today.
+With the news of Japan officially being opened up as a port, citizens from a multitude of nations came to the city and many consulates were opened and foreigners flocked to the city in the hope of establishing new business ventures, there were teachers engineers and merchants, people from all walks of life and in a manner of speaking it soon became a melting pot.
+It is not an exaggerated remark to state that these people were the Founding Fathers of the City of Yokohama and perhaps the pioneers of making the country of Japan what it is now today.
 As the influx of foreigners continued, the population of the city began to increase exponentially and in just a manner of 20 years the city of Yokohama became a major trading port of the world

 IMPORTANT NOTICE